Grootvadersbosch Nature Reserve

 Grootvadersbosch is a historic farm in the Overberg, and the surrounding area is currently a nature reserve in the southern portion of the Boosmansbos Wilderness Area, in Western Cape, South Africa.

 Location

-Grootvadersbosch is in the foothills of the Langeberg, east of Oude Post and the Tradouw Pass to Barrydale and north of the gravel road from Swellendam over the Buffeljags River to Suurbraak and Heidelberg.
+Grootvadersbosch is in the foothills of the Langeberg, east of Oude Post and the Tradouws Pass to Barrydale and north of the gravel road from Swellendam over the Buffeljags River to Suurbraak and Heidelberg.
 Both the Slang River (not the one in Mpumalanga) and the Duiwenhoks River spring from the region.

 Nature reserve

 Grootvadersbosch is the largest remaining native forest in the Langeberg.
 Both a foot trail and a mountain bike trail have been developed in the reserve.

 Animal life

 The Cape bushbuck was first seen by European scientists in this forest in 1776, when the Swede Anders Sparrman visited.
 After searching for more than 50 years, herpetologist John D. Visser finally found eggs of the frog species known as the Eastern ghost frog (Heleophyryne orientalis) here.
+The vulnerable Grootvadersbosch dwarf chameleon (Bradypodion venustum) is endemic to its forested region.